grauw/glass/README.md

         ENDR
         ENDM

-    All labels defined in a repeat block are local.
+    All symbols defined in a repeat block are local.
+If a repeat is labeled, the inner repeat scopes can be accessed by index, e.g.: `mylist.0`.

   * Indefinite repetition: `irp`, `endm`